auperatech/VMSS2.0/calculators/kp_predictor/README.md

     include /opt/aupera/Calculator.mk
     ```
 5. Compile the calculator and install with `make -j2 && make install`
-5. Construct the pipeline PBTXT, e.g., a `test_box_hfnet.pbtxt` with the following content:
+5. Construct the pipeline PBTXT, e.g., a `test_kp_predictor.pbtxt` with the following content:
     ```protobuf
     control_port: 51881
     node {